sashko364/SoftwareEngineering_TUES_Hristov/README.md

-# SoftwareEngineering_TUES_Hristov
+# software-engineering
-Na sashko hristov koda
+12-b and 12-v